havit/Havit.CastleWindsor.WebForms/README.md

 ## Instalation to existing project

-1. First you must switch *Target framework* for your project to .NET Framework 4.7.2.
+1. Switch *Target framework* for your project to .NET Framework 4.7.2.
 If you don't have installed .NET Framework 4.7.2 developer pack.
 You can download it from [here](https://www.microsoft.com/net/download/thank-you/net472-developer-pack).

 Check web.config and targetFramework in httpRuntime section.
 Both must be set to 4.7.2.